-2.1.2 Offence: Altering Cartridge Magazine (Clauses 2 and 3)
+2.1.5 Offence: Altering Cartridge Magazine (Clauses 2 and 3)

 Clause 2 of Bill C-21 creates a new offence by adding section 104.1 to the Code.
 This new provision prohibits altering a cartridge magazine from one that is not prohibited to one that is.
-This would mean, for example, that the cartridge magazine had been expanded to be able to hold more than 10 rounds for a handgun and more
+This would mean, for example, that the cartridge magazine had been expanded to be able to hold more than 10 rounds for a handgun and more than five rounds for certain firearms such as semi-automatic centre-fire weapons.
+This is a hybrid offence (punishable by summary conviction or on indictment) that, if the Crown proceeds by indictment, could be punishable by up to five years in prison.

-Section 109(1) of the Code provides that, when an offender is convicted of certain firearms offences, 23 the court must - in addition to any other punishment it imposes on the offender - make an order prohibiting the offender from possessing any firearm, cross-bow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance for a specified period.
-Clause 3 amends section 109(1)(b) of the Code to add the new offence established in section 104.1 of the Code of altering a cartridge magazine to the list of offences for which the court must make this order.
+Section 109(1) of the Code provides that, when an offender is convicted of certain firearms offences, the court must - in addition to any other punishment it imposes on the offender - make an order prohibiting the offender from possessing any firearm, cross-bow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance for a specified period.
+Clause 3 amends section 109(1)(b) of the Code to add the new offences established in sections 102.1 and 104.1 of the Code of altering a cartridge magazine to the list of offences for which the court must make this order.

-2.1.3 Interception of Private Communications (Clause 13)
+2.1.6 Interception of Private Communications (Clause 13)